sdt-research-team/sdt-research-team.github.io/content/posts/go-concurrency.md

 > If there's one thing most people know about Go, is that it is designed for concurrency [(1)](#1). \
 > -- Andrew Gerrand --
+**concurrency and parallelism**
+Concurrency is the ability of a computer to deal with multiple things at once.
+And, concept of running multiple things in parallel known as parallelism

 #### Concurrent program